Updated: August 2022

 Know Before You Go

 I embarked on this road trip from the small town of Redwood, New York, in early August.
-The region is easily reached (2-hour drive or less) from Buffalo, Rochester, Albany, or Syracuse and is only a 5-hour drive north of New York City, all of which host their own international airports and rental car centers.
+The region is easily reached (a 2-hour drive or less) from Buffalo, Rochester, Albany, or Syracuse and is only a 5-hour drive north of New York City, all of which host their own international airports and rental car centers.
 Regional airports include Elmira/Corning and Ithaca Tompkins.

 The area has a 4-season climate that is enjoyed year-round with accompanying activities.
 May-September has the best weather for enjoying all the region offers since days are warmer, and rain is minimal.

 Most wineries and specialty restaurants are only open Thursday-Sunday.
-Unfortunately, I didn’t know this beforehand and missed out on a few recommended kitchens: William Ryan Vineyard (closed Tuesday & Wednesday), Rio Tomatlan (closed Monday), Thirsty Owl Bistro (closed Mon-Thursday).
+Unfortunately, I didn’t know this beforehand and missed out on a few recommended kitchens: William Ryan Vineyard (closed Tuesday & Wednesday), Rio Tomatlan (closed Monday), and Thirsty Owl Bistro (closed Mon-Thursday).

 If you are short on time, cut this 7-night itinerary down into 5 nights or even 3.
 If a few highlights or a specific area is all you are after, one night is enough.
 On the other hand, if you have more time, there is enough to see and do around the Finger Lakes to keep you busy for weeks on end!